 Ivory has been at the Indianapolis Zoo since 1984.
 On Aug.
 4, 2000, Ivory became the second African elephant in the world to give birth to a calf conceived by artificial insemination.
 That calf was named Ajani.
 Since then, she has conceived and given birth by artificial insemination two more times (Zahara in 2006 and Nyah in 2012).
 Ivory is an expert at stripping bark from logs her keepers provide for her and she has passed on these techniques to her daughters Zahara and Nyah.

-Kalina is lively, excited, and loves to meet new people.
+Kalina was lively, excited, and loved to meet new people.

-Kalina loves to splash and play in the water.
-She is younger sister to Kedar.
-Her birth received national media attention.
+Kalina loved to splash and play in the water.
+She was the younger sister of Kedar and Kubwa's third calf.

 Gets along with his "aunties" and sister, Kalina.
 He is very easygoing.

 Kedar was named in a contest with the Zoo, the Indianapolis Star and WTHR-TV.
 He has a sister named Kalina who is also here at the Indianapolis Zoo.

 First African Elephant to ever become pregnant and give birth from artificial insemination.

 Her first calf was a female named Amali born in 2000.
 Since then, she has successfully given birth to two more elephant calves (Kedar in 2005 and Kalina in 2011) through artificial insemination.
 Kubwa has been at the Indianapolis Zoo since 1978.

 Nyah was very curious; she loved sticking close to her big sister, Zahara, and learning what it meant to be an elephant.
 Distinguishing characteristics: Smallest elephant in the herd.

 Nyah was the youngest member of the elephant herd and was Ivory's third calf.
 Her name meant “purpose” in Swahili.